jonhouchens/ArcaneAutomata/README.md

 ## HorizonXI approval

 Arcane Automata is intentionally visual-only, but HorizonXI requires custom addons to be reviewed and added to its approved-addon list before use.
-Publicly host the source and submit it through the server's current addon-review process before using it in live play.
+Currently, this addon has been submitted and is awaiting feedback / approval.

 ## License